10 Celebrities Who Support Native American Rights

 6. David Suzuki

 According to the Canadian environmental activist, scientist and academic David Suzuki, Aboriginal people are our best bet for protecting the planet.
-There was a time when human kind was creative in finding ways to exploit surroundings.
+Why?
+Because he says there was a time when human kind was creative in finding ways to exploit surroundings.
 Our brains were our great evolutionary advantage, conferring massive memory, curiosity, inventiveness and observational powers.
-But with the overuse of technology we are obnubilating our foresight skills.
-This is why indigenous knowledge, that has built up over millennia, will never be duplicated by computer science; it has a better propensity in relating with the flora and fauna of Planet Earth and gain a perspective on our place in nature.

 7. Zack de la Rocha